kwilliams319/Locomotion/README.md

 A simple extension of the rimless wheel.
 Legs are massless and controlled to desired impact angle.
 ![](MasslessCompassGait.gif)

-## 2d Forward and Reverse Kinematics
+## 2d Forward and Inverse Kinematics
 A prequel to foot placement
 ![](Manipulator2d.gif)